-The Software Update Manager (SUM) is the tool for system maintenance:
+The Software Update Manager is the tool for system maintenance:

-You may check the following blog on SUM in the SAP Community, it provides an introduction and lists several links to detailed blogs as well: https://blogs.sap.com/2012/11/07/software-update-manager-sum-introducing-the-tool-for-software-maintenance/
+For more information, read this blog on SUM in the SAP Community which provides an introduction and lists several links to detailed blogs as well.

 A database migration transfers the SAP system from one database type to another.
 The Software Update Manager offers the Database Migration Option (DMO), which is the combination of the SAP software update with the database migration.

-The relevant SAP S/4HANA releases are nowadays all based on SAP BASIS 7.50 or higher, so SUM 2.0 will be the SUM version to use for a System Conversion.
+The relevant SAP S/4HANA releases are all based on SAP BASIS 7.50 or higher, so SUM 2.0 will be the SUM version to use for a system conversion.

-For the conversion process, a dedicated SUM conversion guide is available:
+For the conversion process, see the dedicated SUM 2.0 conversion guide.

-The Customer Transport Integration (CTI) allows customers to apply customer releases and customer transports either along with the SAP software shipment, or even standalone.
+Customer Transport Integration (CTI) allows customers to apply customer releases and customer transports either along with the SAP software shipment or standalone.
 Applying customer transports using SUM significantly reduces the overall business runtime.

-Based on a white list approach objects will be imported during uptime.
-Examples for enabled transport objects are dictionary objects like DOMA, DOMD, DTEL, XINX, INDX, and repository objects like METH, CLAS, REPS, PROG, VARI.
-Of course also SGEN for customer objects is started in the shadow system.
+Based on a white list approach, objects will be imported during uptime.
+Examples for enabled transport objects are dictionary objects such as DOMA, DOMD, DTEL, XINX, INDX, and repository objects such as METH, CLAS, REPS, PROG, VARI.
+SGEN for customer objects is also started in the shadow system.

-The Correction of Installed Software Information allows customers to correct and update the information about the installed software instances in SAP systems using the Software Update Manager.
+Correction of Installed Software Information (CISI) allows customers to correct and update information about the installed software instances in SAP systems using the Software Update Manager.
 A specific stack configuration file has to be generated using the Maintenance Planner.

-You start SUM and provide this specific stack configuration file.
-SUM will then apply the required adaptations in the system.
+Start SUM and provide this specific stack configuration file then SUM will then apply the required adaptations in the system.